-I’ve just finished working with Carlo Ratti and various cohorts on a great little project, which I hope might see the light of day here before too long.
+I’ve just finished working with Carlo Ratti and various cohorts on a great little project, which I hope might see the light of day here before too long (update: here it is.)
 In the meantime, I thought I’d post this discussion I had with Carlo late last year, which was recently published in Architectural Review Australia.
 We met at the Metropolis Congress in Sydney, where Signor Ratti had just given a presentation on his work at the MIT SENSEable City Lab, an outfit whose work I admire hugely, working as they do across many of my interests: interactive architecture, urban informatics, responsive envronments, multidisciplinary design and other implications of real-time networked pervasive information systems for the city.

 (Incidentally, the interview was also recently published on the new-ish Australian Design Review website - which amalgamates AR with its sister publication (Inside) - and which is rather nice and proving more than a little useful.
 Kudos to Andrew Mackenzie and Mat Ward for steering that through so well.)

 To the discussion/article ...